Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Abstract

 \section{Abstract}

-The work presented here is a continuation of the relational formulation of quantum mechanics.
 Relational formulation of quantum mechanics is based on the idea that relational properties among quantum systems, instead of the independent properties of a quantum system, are the most fundamental elements to construct quantum mechanics.
-In the earlier works, basic framework is formulated to derive quantum probability, Born's Rule, Schr\"{o}dinger Equations, and measurement theory.
-This paper gives a concrete calculation of the relational probability amplitude by extending the path integral formulation.
-The implementation not only clarifies the physical meaning of the relational probability amplitude, but also gives a coordination representation of the reduced density matrix of the observed system.
-Such coordination representation is shown valuable to describe the interaction history of the measured system and a series of measuring systems.
-More interestingly, it allows us to develop a method to calculate entanglement entropy based on path integral and influence functional.
-Criteria of entanglement is proposed based on the properties of influence functional, which may be used to determine entanglement due to interaction between a quantum system and a classical field. \begin{description} \item[PACS numbers] 03.65.Ta, 03.65.-w \end{description}
+In a recent paper (J. M. Yang, Sci.
+Rep. 8:13305, 2018), basic relational quantum mechanics framework is formulated to derive quantum probability, Born's Rule, Schr\"{o}dinger Equations, and measurement theory.
+This paper further extends the reformulation effort in three aspects.
+First, it gives a clearer explanation of the key concepts behind the framework to calculate measurement probability.
+Second, we provide a concrete implementation of the relational probability amplitude by extending the path integral formulation.
+The implementation not only clarifies the physical meaning of the relational probability amplitude, but also allows us to elegantly explain the double slit experiment, to describe the interaction history between the measured system and a series of measuring systems, and to calculate entanglement entropy based on path integral and influence functional.
+In return, the implementation brings back new insight to path integral itself by completing the explanation on why measurement probability can be calculated as modulus square of probability amplitude.
+Lastly, we clarify the connection between our reformulation and the quantum reference frame theory.
+A complete relational formulation of quantum mechanics needs to combine the present works with the quantum reference frame theory. \begin{description} \item[Keywords] Relational Quantum mechanics, Path Integral, Entropy, Influence Functional,\\ Quantum Reference Frame \end{description}